Park Rx America

 connection between nature and human health, green space and park equity, community engagement, green space stewardship, level of service for parks, program evaluation, customer satisfactionView John's CV

-John Henderson, Executive Director of Park Rx America, is a Certified Parks and Recreation Executive, attorney, and city planner with over 25 years of experience in parks and recreation at the Chicago Park District and the Maryland-National Capital Park and Planning Commission.
+John Henderson, President of the District of Columbia Green Spaces Alliance (Green Spaces for DC) is the former Executive Director of Park Rx America, a Certified Park and Recreation Executive, attorney, and city planner with over 25 years of experience in parks and recreation at the Chicago Park District and the Maryland-National Capital Park and Planning Commission.
 John earned a Juris Doctor degree from The John Marshall Law School, a Bachelor’s in Community Planning from the University of Cincinnati, a Certificate in Public Performance Measurement from Rutgers University, and certificates in Public Health Fundamentals and Human Health and Nature from the Eppley Institute at Indiana University.
 John has been an instructor at the Park and Recreation Directors School and served as Chair of the Commission for Accreditation of Park and Recreation Agencies.

 Working in the private and public sectors, John has participated as a project manager and research associate in a variety of public land stewardship and recreation projects involving human resources, strategic planning, master planning, public engagement, accreditation, land planning and stewardship, construction management, design, systems management, survey research, and performance measurement.
 Recently he has been working with researchers to help determine the human health benefits associated with specific landscape types and guidance for how best to experience those landscapes for optimal therapeutic benefit.